Colors from metal ions in minerals

 clinopyroxene grown from lithium vanadate flux can commonly

 incorporate this ion and cause blue color.
-In apophyllite the color is more
+In apophyllite from India, the color is more

 green than blue.

-- Cr3+ causes red and green colors.
+- Cr3+ is an important cause of color in many minerals.
+It causes both red and green colors.
 Cr3+

 Red color from Cr3+ is